-Disclosure: Please note that some of the links in this post are affiliate links and I will earn a commission if you purchase through those link.
-I have used all the products and recommend them because they are helpful and are companies I trust, not because of the commissions that I may earn from you using those products.
+Disclosure: Please note that some of the link in this post are affiliate links and I will earn a commission if you purchase through those links.
+I have used all the products and recommend them because they are helpful and are companies I trust.
 Thank you for supporting The Cake Chica website.

 You could say blood, sweat and tears went into this one.
 Okay not literally but I was up against some crazy obstacles when making this recipe for Grandma’s Neapolitan Ice Cream Cake.
 The recipe comes from…well you probably guessed it…my Grandma.
 I’ve never made it before but I sure do remember eating it when I was young and still to this day during holidays.